Japan Studio

-Japan Studio was a Japanese video game developer of Sony Interactive Entertainment based in Tokyo.
-It was best known for the Ape Escape, LocoRoco, Patapon, Gravity Rush, and Knack series, Ico, Shadow of the Colossus and Astro's Playroom.
+Japan Studio (formerly also known as SCE Japan Studio) was a Japanese video game developer of Sony Interactive Entertainment based in Tokyo.
+It was best known for the Ape Escape, LocoRoco, Patapon, Gravity Rush, and Knack series, Ico, Shadow of the Colossus, Bloodborne, and Astro's Playroom.
 In April 2021, Japan Studio was reorganized and merged with Team Asobi and other SIE studios.

 History

 Sony Computer Entertainment was founded in Tokyo on 16 November 1993, jointly established by Sony and Sony Music Entertainment Japan.
 The studio was run similar to Sony Music Entertainment Japan during its first few years, with producers seeking out creative talent and nurturing them to help develop new games.
 Examples of these works included PaRappa the Rapper by NanaOn-Sha, and Everybody's Golf by Camelot Software Planning.

 Shuhei Yoshida oversaw the company from 1996 through 2000.
 Yoshida started creating teams and hired for them, while simultaneously assisting other developers for Sony-published exclusives; said teams included Sugar & Rockets, Arc Entertainment and Contrail.
 These teams were consolidated into the company in 2000.
-Sony's internal development team also developed original titles such as Ape Escape and The Legend of Dragoon, with dedicated teams lead by Fumito Ueda and Keiichiro Toyama; another such team, Polys Entertainment, was spun off as Polyphony Digital due to the success of Gran Turismo.
+Sony's internal development team also developed original titles such as Ape Escape and The Legend of Dragoon, with dedicated teams led by Fumito Ueda and Keiichiro Toyama; another such team, Polys Entertainment, was spun off as Polyphony Digital due to the success of Gran Turismo.
 Alongside these first-party titles, the latter years of the original PlayStation saw strong third-party support, with games like Square's Final Fantasy VII and Konami's Metal Gear Solid.
 According to Yoshida, this led Sony into some complacency on relying on third-party games to support further consoles, and oversight and support for first-party games was less of a priority.
 The studio was moved to SCE Worldwide Studios in 2005, rebranding afterwards as Japan Studio; the brand first appeared in Genji: Days of the Blade, the studio's first game for the PlayStation 3.
 Though Japan Studio's output during the PlayStation 2 years were strong, it struggled to release successful games during the PlayStation 3 era.
 Yoshida attributed this to the general game development practice in Japan which he described as a "grassroots and bottom up", without a clear vision of what a final game would look like, with exceptions being for people like Kazunori Yamauchi or Fumito Ueda who possessed a specific drive towards a product.
 In contrast to Western video game development, Yoshida said Japan Studio's methods tended to allow games to wander.
 Allen Becker, who led Japan Studio starting in 2011, said that their complacency during the PlayStation 2 and PlayStation 3 era caused the studio to fall behind on updated tools and methodologies for game development.